TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 save_resolution <width> <height>

-This allows you to specify the dimensions of any images saved to disk using the grab_image or xys_scan commands (which see).
+This allows you to specify the dimensions of any images saved to disk using the grab_image or xyzs_scan commands (which see).

 <width> - the image width in pixels supplied as a varval of type int >= 1.